 - Have a glucagon kit and a syringe and needle available in case severe low blood sugar occurs.
 Check and replace any expired kits regularly.

 Too much of insulin glargine and lixisenatide can cause hypoglycemia (low blood sugar).
-Low blood sugar also can occur if you use insulin glargine with another antidiabetic medicine, delay or miss a meal or snack, exercise more than usual, or drink alcohol.
+Low blood sugar also can occur if you use Soliqua® with another antidiabetic medicine, changes in insulin regimen (eg, insulin strength, type of insulin, injection site), delay or miss a meal or snack, exercise more than usual, or drink alcohol.
 Symptoms of low blood sugar must be treated before they lead to unconsciousness (passing out).
 Different people may feel different symptoms of low blood sugar.
 It is important that you learn which symptoms of low blood sugar you usually have so that you can treat it quickly.

 Insulin glargine and lixisenatide can cause low blood sugar.
 Do not drive or do anything else that could be dangerous until you know how insulin glargine and lixisenatide affects you.

 Symptoms of low blood sugar include anxiety, behavior change similar to being drunk, blurred vision, cold sweats, confusion, difficulty in thinking, dizziness or lightheadedness, drowsiness, excessive hunger, fast heartbeat, headache, irritability or abnormal behavior, nervousness, nightmares, restless sleep, shakiness, slurred speech, and tingling in the hands, feet, lips, or tongue.